SMKamrulHasan/CondenseUNet/README.md

 [Method]() \\
 We evaluate CondenseUNet architectures for segmentation as well as clinical parameter estimation.
 The output of the model is a pixel-by-pixel mask that shows the class of each pixel.

 Our proposed L-CO-Net framework substitutes the concept of both standard convolution and group convolution (G-Conv) with learned group-convolution (LGConv).
-While the standard convolution needs an increased level of computation, i.e. O(Ii x Oo), and concurrently, the pre-defined use of filters in each group convolution restricts its representation capability, these aforementioned problems are mitigated by introducing LG-Conv that learns group convolution dynamically during training through a multi-stage scheme
+While the standard convolution needs an increased level of computation, i.e. O(Ii x Oo), and concurrently, the pre-defined use of filters in each group convolution restricts its representation capability, these aforementioned problems are mitigated by introducing LG-Conv that learns group convolution dynamically during training through a multi-stage scheme.